 Consider Advance Directives

-Advance directives, such as a living will or do-not-resuscitate (DNR) order, inform healthcare professionals of your medical treatment preferences.
-These documents outline your wishes regarding life support, resuscitation efforts, and other medical interventions.
-Consult with your healthcare provider or an attorney to ensure these documents are legally binding and reflect your desires accurately.
-In addition to advance directives, another important document to consider is a Physician Orders for Life-Sustaining Treatment (POLST).
+In addition to advance directives, another important document to consider is a Physician’s Order for Life-Sustaining Treatment (POLST).
 A POLST is a more specific version of a DNR and provides instructions to healthcare professionals regarding the level of medical intervention you desire.
 Unlike a living will that informs but does not instruct, a POLST form directly guides your physician on what actions to take.

 It’s important to note that the terminology and specific form names may vary depending on your state.
 Find more information here.